create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 >**Tip:** If you already have something running on port 80, you can choose another port by running the server command followed by an alternative port number, e.g. python3 -m http.server 7800.
 You can then access your content at http://**localhost**:7800.
 {: .prompt-tip }

-## Using Node

-The npm [http-server](https://www.npmjs.com/package/http-server){:target="_blank"} is a straightforward yet powerful tool for serving static resources over HTTP.
-It's a command-line program that allows quick and easy access to local file directories via a local web server.
-With npm http-server, developers can swiftly set up a local development environment to test web applications or host static websites.
-Thanks to its user-friendly interface and configuration options, npm http-server is a popular choice for developers seeking a fast and uncomplicated way to serve local files over the HTTP protocol.

-Follow the instructions on their [website](https://www.npmjs.com/package/http-server){:target="_blank"} to get it up and running.